 Once you get over 100 characters, the writing becomes harder to read, and it almost doesn’t matter how well it’s written.
 It’s one reason “the fine print” is IN fine print – this makes it almost painful to read.

-If your web designer is unaware of this, send them here to brush up on this very important point.
+If your web designer is unaware of this, then hire another one.
 Because they aren’t doing you any favors with their 140 character line lengths.

 Headlines and Subheadings